by Bradley Knockel

 As a child, I loved reading, baseball, recess, computer games, and logic puzzles.
 Math was my favorite subject because it was like a game.
+Parents and teachers always encouraged my love of puzzles, and math was just a part of this.
 For my middle-school science-fair projects, I chose to test various mathematical relationships via the laws of physics (such as rolling various jars or heat transfer) instead of the standard more practical ideas.
-My parents grew up in small towns that they could leave (escape?) because of ROTC or going to nursing school, so they knew the importance of education and instilled those values in me and my brother.
+My parents grew up in small towns that they could leave (escape?) via ROTC or going to nursing school, so they knew the importance of education and instilled those values in me and my brother.

-For college, my parents thought that engineering or a tech school would be a good fit for me, but I was never impressed by the go-karts, robot arms, lasers, etc. that these students were so amused by (though I like them now many years later).
+For college, my parents thought that engineering or a tech school would be a good fit for me, but I was never impressed by the go-karts, robot arms, lasers, etc. that these students were so amused by (though I like them now many years later because of how useful they are!).
 I immediately fell in love with physics instead.
 Physics is math come to life allowing me to figure out some of the fundamental structure of the world.
+Unlike in high school, people who want to learn can learn a lot in college, and I acquired ideas, beliefs, and understanding based on human knowledge.
 Wikipedia, Skype, YouTube, Facebook, etc. were starting to get popular, and I fell in love with computers and the amazing new power of the Internet, which I believed would continue to transform the world in more ways than it has.
 Computers were a fun hobby that I taught myself.
 I officially became a nerd, but I also played tennis, bicycled frequently, and became interested in watching diverse movies.

 I had some lofty goals of being a theoretical physicist who comes to deeply understand the universe to figure out some important things.
 In graduate school, I learned very well how scientific research works to help me much better discern good science from junk ideas.
-By getting paid to do research as a student, I also learned that STEM careers have money, unlike fine arts or literature.
+The ability to do research ended up being a life skill I highly value, allowing me to get to the bottom of complicated things in the world.
+By getting paid to do research as a student, I also learned that, unlike fine arts or literature, STEM careers have money.
+Graduate students do not get paid much, but they do get paid to be a student!
+I was very happy making this money.
 I much enjoyed being a student and learning about general relativity, particle physics, and the search for dark matter, though I was hardly motivated to do the required research.
-Doing research for several years was somewhat fun because I could use my computer coding skills!
+That is, the classes were fun, but the part I was getting paid for was too focused.
+Doing research for several years was somewhat fun because I enjoyed using my computer coding skills!

 I have been teaching STEM in various forms ever since I was 19 years old.
 I enjoy teaching much more than doing scientific research.
 Seeing people learn about science is great.
 The final straw that got me passionate about teaching STEM wasn't just the internal motivators—enjoying students and enjoying the interesting subject—but learning about society and seeing how important STEM is for the country and world!
-I have a dream of a United States that doesn't need to fear immigrants taking menial jobs because trade schools are so full of educating citizens to fill the many in-demand jobs needed to take our country into the future.
+I have a dream of a United States that doesn't need to fear immigrants taking menial jobs because trade schools are so full of educating citizens to fill the many in-demand jobs needed to take our country into the future (the other part of the solution is allowing qualified people to immigrate easily like how Canada does it).
 Unlike the current United States that is in great danger of not being able to compete with countries like China and India in decades to come, I dream of a United States that invests in the technologies and cures of tomorrow so that we can help lead the future.
-In this country, we won't need to worry about clinging to old jobs like mining coal when we can educate miners to, for example, install wind turbines, which would also help protect the planet!
+In this country, we won't need to worry about clinging to old jobs like mining coal when we can educate coal miners to, for example, install wind turbines, which would also help protect the planet!
+(If miners are unwilling, let's cut our losses and bring people from China over to do it.)
 Having scientists and engineers develop new sustainable technologies is an urgent issue.
 Unlike professional sports, anyone can do professional STEM!
 All of the highest paying jobs are in STEM or medicine (except for some business and law jobs).

 Most people will not have STEM careers.
-But we all will live in an ever more technologically advanced world, and there are many long-term consequences to our present actions.
-To make things more interesting, this modern world has anti-vaxxers, manmade-climate-change deniers, flat-Earthers, anti-GMO activists, alternative-medicine, astrology, evolution deniers, etc. I know that trying to explain the truth convinces no one.
-My hope is to make my general physics class interesting so that people are inspired and curious to learn more about science throughout their lives instead of being afraid of science.
+But we all will live in an ever more technologically advanced world, and there are many long-term consequences of our present actions on the planet.
+To make things more interesting, this modern world has anti-vaxxers, manmade-climate-change deniers, flat-Earthers, anti-GMO activists, alternative-medicine, astrology, evolution deniers, Google is pushing an agenda, etc. I know that trying to explain scientific truth convinces no one.
+My hope is to instead make my general physics class interesting so that people are inspired and curious to learn more about science throughout their lives instead of being afraid of science.
 Teaching physics is a great opportunity to show students how their common sense—a very useful and important trait—repeatedly predicts the wrong things and that logical analysis is much more accurate.
 I hope this will prepare people to trust the warnings and work done by scientific experts.
 By enthusiastically answering any student question, I want to show students that scientists dislike bad ideas, but never a person who is working to remove bad ideas (all living people are undergoing that process)—though I must admit to making fun of flat-Earthers as a group.
 By not focusing on memorization but requiring a higher understanding, I really hope that, instead of just confusing everyone, I am preparing people to question their beliefs and actions throughout life.
 I hope.

 As a teacher, I clearly see that the system favors the winners (no surprise!).
 The best performing students enjoy smaller class sizes, better teachers, more resources, and more administrator support.
 Having taught these classes, I can clearly see that these students don't need these resources.
-When 40 motivated AP students are (rarely) jammed in a room, there is no drop in performance compared to 20 students.
+When 40 motivated AP students are (rarely) jammed in a room, there is only slight drop in performance compared to 20 students.
 However, if 40 needy unmotivated students are (regularly) jammed in a room, there is significantly worse performance compared to 20.
 To prevent the many harms of a society made of uneducated people, resources must go where they are needed.
-Of course, choices must exist—AP, clubs, electives, a few specialized charter schools, etc.—but the choice to be in a smaller class with the resources you need must also be readily available.
+Of course, choices must exist—AP, clubs, electives, a few specialized magnet/charter schools, etc.—but the choice to be in a smaller class with the resources you need must also be readily available to anyone.

-In the United States, whether or not to have school vouchers is a huge political issue.
+In the United States, whether or not to have school choice is a huge political issue.
 Science gives no clear answer for whether the pros outweigh the cons.
-Certainly giving students the choice to participate in AP classes, IB classes, dual credit, electives, and clubs is crucial, so should we allow families to choose schools based on student performance?
-Let's stop talking about irrelevant things like ideologically driven vouchers when the data-backed solution is simple: put the resources where they are needed.
-I love teaching AP, IB, and STEM clubs, and I'd also love to be flooded with students and no resources in these.
+Certainly giving students the choice to participate in AP classes, IB classes, dual credit, electives, and clubs is crucial, so should we also allow families to choose schools based on student performance?
+Let's stop talking about irrelevant things like ideologically driven vouchers when the actual data-backed solution is simple: put the resources where they are needed.
+I love teaching AP, IB, and STEM clubs, and I'd also love to be flooded with students, but I don't need resources for these!
+Resources must go to helping people out of poverty such as preschool, smaller class sizes for needy classes, and meals.
 Honestly, I do not love teaching the most needy high-school classes in the current system that puts teachers in a tricky situation by not giving them the necessary resources.